Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: Analysis of bifurcation diagrams

-It is interesting to see that there is a sudden transition in the system \eqref{xy_model} that occurs in the bifurcation diagrams \ref{fig:bif_2x} and \ref{fig:bif_2y} as the parameter $\alpha_1$ crosses the value $\alpha_2 = 200$.
+It is interesting to see that there is a sudden transition in model \eqref{xy_model} that occurs in the bifurcation diagrams \ref{fig:bif_2x} and \ref{fig:bif_2y} as the parameter $\alpha_1$ crosses the value $\alpha_1 = \alpha_2 = 200$.
 Indeed, this is kind of a boundary between two different behaviors of the model.
-Additionally, we notice considerable difference between the shape of the diagram \ref{fig:bif_2x} and \ref{fig:bif_2y}.
-The first one resembles a series of period doubling bifurcations, while the second one looks like showing period-halving bifurcations.
+Moreover, we notice considerable difference between the shape of diagrams \ref{fig:bif_2x} and~\ref{fig:bif_2y}.
+The first one resembles a series of period-doubling bifurcations, while the second one looks like showing period-halving bifurcations.

-On the other hand, the corresponding bifurcation diagrams for the system \eqref{xy_old} shown in Figures \ref{fig:bif_x} and~\ref{fig:bif_y} for $\alpha$ varying together in the same wide range $[0,500]$ yield relatively typical bifurcation diagrams with periodic windows, period doubling bifurcations, and regions of allegedly chaotic behavior.
+On the other hand, the corresponding bifurcation diagrams for model \eqref{xy_old} shown in Figures \ref{fig:bif_x} and~\ref{fig:bif_y} for $\alpha$ varying together in the same wide range $[0,500]$ yield relatively typical bifurcation diagrams with periodic windows, period-doubling bifurcations, and regions of allegedly chaotic behavior.
 Moreover, the diagrams for $x$ and $y$ seem to be practically identical.

 In an attempt to seek the reasons for the $x$-$y$ symmetry in the bifurcation diagrams shown in Figures \ref{fig:bif_x} and~\ref{fig:bif_y}, as well as the odd bifurcation observed in Figures \ref{fig:bif_2x} and~\ref{fig:bif_2y} at $\alpha_1 = 200$, we used numerical simulations to compute the actual attractors in the phase space for several values of $\alpha_1$.
 It turns out that for $\alpha_1 = \alpha_2 = 200$ one can see two attractors symmetric to each other, as shown in Figure~\ref{fig:attr200}.
-When $\alpha_1$ is increased or decreased by certain amount, while keeping the other parameters unchanged, including $\alpha_2 = 200$, one of the attractors disappears and the system exhibits a single attractor.
-The symmetry of the equations \eqref{xy_old} and the existence of the two attractors explains the fact that we observed identical bifurcation diagrams in Figures \ref{fig:bif_x} and~\ref{fig:bif_y}.
+When we increase or decrease $\alpha_1$ by a certain amount, while keeping the other parameters unchanged, including $\alpha_2 = 200$, one of the attractors disappears and the model exhibits a single attractor.
+The symmetry of equations \eqref{xy_old} and the existence of the two attractors explain the fact that we observed identical bifurcation diagrams in Figures \ref{fig:bif_x} and~\ref{fig:bif_y}.
 The disappearance of one of the attractors, on the other hand, explains the sudden change in the shape of the observed projections of the attractors in Figures \ref{fig:bif_2x} and~\ref{fig:bif_2y} when $\alpha_1$ crosses the value of $\alpha_2 = 200$.